omsf/joint-demo/script.md

 use cases with OpenFF force fields and tooling.

 Let's start with a closer look at the ADMET predictions.
-You may have noticed we ran models for 4 different CYPs and only looked at once.
+You may have noticed we ran models for 4 different CYPs and only looked at one.
 Let's now have a look at predicted p values for each of these ligands with each anti-target.

 _run plotting cell_